 - Google Maps: If you’re an independent traveler, download Google Maps so that you can plan your stops, check transport modes, and have easy-to-follow directions right at your fingertips. iOS | Android

-- Uber Taxi: If you’re only sticking to Taiwan’s bigger cities, Uber is a great way to travel short distances at reasonable prices. iOS | Android
+- Uber Taxi: If you’re only sticking to Taiwan’s bigger cities, Uber is a great way to travel short distances at reasonable prices. iOS | Android.
+Also read my guide on the best travel apps for Taiwan for more tips.

-What not to pack for Taiwan
+What not to Pack for Taiwan

-- Umbrella: Many packing lists for Taiwan include travel umbrellas.
+- Umbrella:Â Many packing lists for Taiwan include travel umbrellas.
 So let me just set the record straight.
 While Taiwan’s weather can be downright unpredictable, and you’ll definitely need an umbrella, you do not necessarily need to pack one for your trip.
 The reason for this is that many hotels have umbrellas that you can borrow for free.
 You can also buy an umbrella (and even UV protective umbrellas) at any convenience store islandwide.
-Umbrellas usually cost between NT$100 to NT$350.
+Umbrellas usually cost between TWD 100 and TWD 350.Â

 - Lots of makeup: Definitely pack makeup, but don’t overdo it.
 Taiwan’s weather is hot and muggy, and there’s no way your makeup will stay flawless throughout the day.
 Instead, opt for BB cream, blush, neutral eyeshadow, eyeliner, mascara, and a nice lip gloss.